mathiiiiiis/particle-synth/README.md

 * **X axis** → Quantized pitch (C minor pentatonic scale)
 * **Y axis** → Filter cutoff (brightness)

 This started as a small experiment in early 2025.
 I found it again and ended up improving it in one night.
-It triggers something inside of me when everything lines up visually and sonically.
-I hope it does the same for you.
+It triggers something inside of me and I hope it does the same for you.

 ### Features